zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  From Los Angeles, California, I am Jeff McQuillan.
 I thank you for listening.
 Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2009 by the Center  for Educational Development.

 # Starting a Blog